 Salary research allowances are an eligible expense.
-These stipends are paid to a Canadian not-for-profit organization to cover up to 50% of the cost of the annual salary of an employee who is being temprorarily replaced because they will be devoting their time as a project director or a co-applicant on a SSHRC-funded research project.
+These stipends are paid to a Canadian not-for-profit organization to cover up to 50% of the cost of the annual salary of an employee who is being temporarily replaced because they will be devoting their time as a project director or a co-applicant on a SSHRC-funded research project.
 The request for a salary research allowance must be justified in the proposal.

 Salary research allowances can be used only by not-for-profit organizations that have project directors or co-applicants listed on the grant team.
 Postsecondary institutions and governmental organizations are not eligible for salary research allowances.

-A salary research allowance is not a salary for the project director or co-applicant, but is paid to the Canadian not-for-profit organization to offset the costs of replacing its employee.
+A salary research allowance is not a salary for the project director or co-applicant but is paid to the Canadian not-for-profit organization to offset the costs of replacing its employee.